pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Display indication subscriptions overview.

       This command provides an overview of the count of subscriptions, filters, and destinations retrieved from the WBEM server.
+The level of detail depends on the --summary and --detail options. '--summary' displays only a single count for each; --detail displays a table for the instances of each.
+The default is to display a table of the count of owned and permanent for each.

     Command Options:
-      --type [owned|permanent|all]  Defines whether the command is going to filter owned ,permanent, or all objects for the response display.
+      --type [owned|permanent|all]  Defines whether the command filters owned,  permanent, or all objects for the response.
                                     Default: all

-      -s, --summary                 If True, show only summary count of instances -h, --help                    Show this help message.
+      -s, --summary                 Show only summary count of instances This option is mutually exclusive with options:
+                                    (--detail).

+      -d, --detail                  Show more detailed information.
+Otherwise only non-null or predefined property values are displayed.
+It applies to both MOF and TABLE output formats This option is mutually exclusive with options: (--summary).

+      -h, --help                    Show this help message.